cataas/slack-command/README.md

 ## Install it

 ```
+npm install
-node index.js
+NODE_PORT=8080 node index.js
 ```

 But you can already use in production server `http://slack.cataas.com/cat`

 ## Integrating into your slack

 First you need add custom command into your slack.
-Sign in to your Slack account and choose your command at [my.slack.com/services/new/slash-commands](my.slack.com/services/new/slash-commands)
+Sign in to your Slack account and choose your command at [my.slack.com/services/new/slash-commands](https://my.slack.com/services/new/slash-commands)

 ![pic1](./pics/pic1.png)